-Selective Breaches.
+Selective breaches.
 Fines can be imposed when companies participate in an unlawful agreement - only hard core restrictions - pursuant to Article 5 (para 3 and 4) and for the abuse of a dominant position in the sense of Article 7 CartA.

-Maximum Amount.
+Maximum amount.
 The maximum amount of fines is 10% of the (group) turnover that the undertaking achieved in Switzerland in the preceding three financial years.
 The amount of the fine is dependent upon the duration and severity of the infringement.

-3.2 What are the sanctions for individuals?
+3.2 What are the sanctions for individuals (e.g. criminal sanctions, director disqualification)?